 •Every student will take part in a Year group mass during the year.

 •All year groups attend services to mark Christmas and Easter and are given the opportunity to attend services of Reconciliation during Advent and Lent, to prepare themselves for individual confession.

-•Daily prayer is read in every tutor group at the beginning of each day.
+•Daily prayer is read in every tutor session and at the beginning of the day.

 Other Chaplaincy activities include:

-•Distribution of Easter eggs to various outreach centres in Swindon, including the Great Western Hospital.
+•Distribution of Easter eggs to various outreach centres in Swindon.

 •CAFOD – supporting justice and peace issues and participating in CAFOD campaigns.